An attractive route for people who want to be architects.

 Work in professional practice

-Throughout your studies, you will spend 20 hours a week working in a relevant work environment (an architect's firm or related).
+Throughout your studies, you will spend a minimum of 20 hours (maximum 32 hours) a week working in a relevant work environment (an architect's firm or related).

 After graduation